isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    here are similar to those seen in :ref:`key_sizes`, of security versus resources.

--  *Salt*: The salt is a string of data expressed in hexadecimal, or a hyphen ('-') if no salt is to be used.
+-  *Salt*: The salt cannot be configured explicitly, but you can provide a salt length and ``named`` generates a random salt of the given length.
    We learn more about salt in :ref:`advanced_discussions_nsec3_salt`.

-For example, to create an NSEC3 chain using the SHA-1 hash algorithm, with no opt-out flag, 10 iterations, and a salt value of "FFFF", use:
+If you want to use these NSEC3 parameters for a zone, you can add the following configuration to your ``dnssec-policy``.
+For example, to create an NSEC3 chain using the SHA-1 hash algorithm, with no opt-out flag, 5 iterations, and a salt that is 8 characters long, use:

 ::

-   # rndc signing -nsec3param 1 0 10 FFFF example.com
+   dnssec-policy "nsec3" {
+       ...
+       nsec3param iterations 5 optout no salt-length 8;
+   };

 To set the opt-out flag, 15 iterations, and no salt, use:

 ::

-   # rndc signing -nsec3param 1 1 15 - example.com

-Note the use of ``rndc`` to enable NSEC3.
-If you put an NSEC3PARAM record into your zone and you are using automatic or semi-automatic signing, the first time that the zone is loaded NSEC3 is used as proof of non-existence.
-Because of the way that BIND handles NSEC3, you cannot then revert to NSEC by removing the record; nor can you change the NSEC3 parameters by replacing it.
-You would need to remove the zone from BIND then add it again.
-For this reason, ``rndc`` is the preferred way of handling NSEC3.
+   dnssec-policy "nsec3" {
+       ...
+       nsec3param iterations 15 optout yes salt-length 0;
+   };

 .. _advanced_discussions_nsec3_optout: